Technical Calculator

 References:

-From the sources of Wikipedia: Price elasticity of demand (PED).
+From the sources of Wikipedia: price elasticity of call for (PED)..